qq-vibe/responsible-vibe-mcp/docs/user/how-it-works.md

 ## Architecture Overview

 **Responsible Vibe MCP** is a Model Context Protocol (MCP) server that acts as an intelligent conversation coordinator for AI coding agents.
-It doesn't work standalone - it requires integration with an AI agent (like Claude, Amazon Q, or Gemini) that hosts the MCP server.
+It doesn't work standalone - it requires integration with an AI agent (like Claude, Amazon Q, Codex, or Gemini) that hosts the MCP server.

 ```mermaid
 flowchart TD